AbsaOSS/hermes/_docs/0.3/usage.md

 #### Plugins

-There are 3 built in Plugins.
-These are all out of the box usable with E2E Runner.
+There are 3 built-in plugins.
+These are all out of the box usable with the E2E Runner.

 - [BashPlugin]({{ site.baseurl }}/docs/{{ page.version }}/usage/plugins/bash-plugin)
 - [DatasetComparisonPlugin]({{ site.baseurl }}/docs/{{ page.version }}/usage/plugins/dataset-comparison-plugin)
 - [InfoFileComparisonPlugin]({{ site.baseurl }}/docs/{{ page.version }}/usage/plugins/info-file-comparison-plugin)

-Then there is an option of creating one for your specific needs following this [guide]({{ site.baseurl }}/docs/{{ page.version }}/usage/plugins/plugin-creation)
+Then there is an option of creating a plugin tailored for specific need(s) following this [guide]({{ site.baseurl }}/docs/{{ page.version }}/usage/plugins/plugin-creation)

 [gh-enceladus]: https://github.com/AbsaOSS/enceladus